Repost Of ‘Fair Game’ Article From Stu News

 We must keep in mind that this isn’t a volunteer position or a social membership.
 It is a paid position with benefits and the person hired to fill it will be in a decision making capacity that will impact our futures.

-Click here for CC compensation/benefits.
+Click here for City Council and City Employee’s compensation/benefits.

 Like many of us, individuals who run for CC will be our friends and/or acquaintances.
 For some, this poses a loyalty issue.
 We encourage you dig deep this election and ask yourself objective questions such as;